arun-k-shrestha/weather-report/README.md

-# This app displays live weather forecast for any US locations.
+# This app displays live weather forecast of any US locations.
 It was made possible with the help of talkpython training courses.